-Thankfully, RoboCop manages to end the fight as he thrust the corrupt colonel at the electric fence and shock the foe.
+Thankfully, RoboCop manages to end the fight as he thrusts the corrupt colonel at the electric fence and shocks the foe.
 Just as Homer comes over and explains that he too “couldn’t just walk away”, Donald Johnson arrives and admits to hiring Flak since it would take a long time to find suitable candidates in order to create an army of RoboCops and that he had to bend the law in order to create this vision.
 He then offers Murphy the chance to share that dream with him, but RoboCop turns him down since no one should place themselves above the law to reach that better dream.
 However, Johnson takes out the self-destruct trigger and activates it in order to take Murphy out.

 As we reach the fourth and final part of this particular tale, Issue #15 opens with the self-destruct sequence well under way as RoboCop’s systems begin to crash.